 “Alcohol drinking in excess is a major public health problem worldwide and we need to find new ways of reducing the harmful effects of alcohol in the population.
 Even small shifts downward in the average amount of alcohol people drink may have major health benefits.”

-According to the World Health Organization (WHO), in 2012, about 3.3 million deaths – or 5.9 percent of all deaths worldwide – were attributable to alcohol consumption.
+According to the World Health Organization (WHO), in 2012, about 3.3 million deaths – or 5.9 percent of

 Alcohol consumption is a causal factor in over 200 disease and injury conditions.
 A significant proportion of this burden arises from unintentional and intentional injuries, such as from road traffic collisions, violence, and attempted suicides – with fatal alcohol-related injuries being more common among younger people.